<- glmer(pass ~ (gender + frl_new + f3) +

-Unlike OLS, which has a simple closed-form solution for parameter estimates, multi-level models are complex and often do not have closed-form solutions.1 As a result, programming languages use optimization algorithms to fit models.
-These optimization algorithms are typically iterative processes that repeatedly test potential values and eventually converge to the model estimates.
+Unlike OLS, which has a simple closed-form solution for parameter estimates (meaning your computer can just calculate the estimates directly, using a formula), multi-level models are complex and often do not have closed-form solutions.1 As a result, programming languages use optimization algorithms to fit models.
+These optimization algorithms are typically iterative processes that repeatedly test potential values and eventually (we hope) converge to the model estimates.
+We talked about one way of thinking about this when covering maximum likelihood estimation, with the gradient ascent (hill climbing) idea.

 Typically, optimization algorithms involve approximating the log-likelihood function as a multivariate quadratic function.
 Sometimes this approximation is easy to find and closely matches the true log-likelihood; in these cases, convergence occurs quickly.
-However, we’ve seen that convergence is trickier when the log-likelihood function is flat near the maximum; it’s also trickier with more complex and fragile likelihoods, like those created by the link functions from Generalized Least Squares (GLS) models.
+However, we’ve seen that convergence is trickier when the log-likelihood function is flat near the maximum; it is also trickier with more complex and fragile likelihoods, like those for problems that include link functions from Generalized Least Squares (GLS) models.
+When this happens, the algorithms can fail to find a good maximum in the number of iterations given, or can find a large area that is all about the same level, making determining which point is the maximum quite difficult.
+This is when you get your warning messages.

 If your error won’t converge, you might get a warning message like this: